Tweet of the Day: 10 Ways for an ADD Writer to be OOH! SHINY!…Productive

 And on and on and on….

 Instead you spend two thirds of the game doing almost everything to avoid the main plot until you run out of file space.
 It is as if the writers were writing the story while I was playing it.
 If, and the third installment has already been announced, this is the second part of a trilogy, then the sequel has to stand on its own while carrying the overall story arc forward.
 This was more of a “we have a bunch of cool ideas but can’t make up our minds so will thrown them all in the same pot” kind of place holder + since the main story line gets delayed, not in a journey of discovery where you put it together piece by piece, but by a series of red herrings, distractions and holding patterns designed to pad the game play.
-Even the locations are repeated over three dozen times with slight change of enemies.
+Even the locations are repeated over three dozen times with slight changes in enemies types.

 A holding pattern within a holding pattern to borrow a phrase.
 This is Act II kiddos, stuff needs to happen, story needs to move forward, characters need to grow.
 This is not the time to park your audience in the airport lounge until their already delayed flight decides to take off from the other airport with a drunken pilot because he is such a good drunk he always remembers the breath mints .
 In the end, Dragon Age II is the perfect example of how NOT to create a sequel as well as how TO sink a trilogy/franchise.